-Prof. Huan X Nguyen (Middlesex University) is a Professor of Digital Communication Engineering in Design Engineering and Mathematics department.
-He leads research activities in 5G systems, machine-type communication and machine learning within his department.
-He has been leading council/industry funded projects, including the four current/recent research grants on: i) Digital twin modelling for automation, maintenance and monitoring in Industry 4.0 Smart Factory (PI, £200k, UKIERI) which focuses on developing a digital twin model for Festo cyber physical system for the purpose of predictive maintenance and monitoring in manufacturing assembly; ii) Digital twin model for structural health monitoring of lifeline infrastructures (PI, £210k, Newton Fund) which aims to conduct various structural measurements that facilitate the development of a digital twin model in order to implement damage assessment/prediction for structural health monitoring (SHM) of important infrastructures (bridges, ports, roads and/or dams); iii) disaster management & safety warning system (PI, £150k, Newton Fund) where machine learning and latest 5G mobile technologies are employed to facilitate a smart location database to assist recovery in the events of (human/natural) disasters such as disease epidemic, flood, and earthquakes with case study being in Turkey; and iv) public safety and monitoring for transportation (PI, £33k, Newton Fund) with case study/beneficiaries from Vietnam.
-Prof. Nguyen has published more than 110 peer-reviewed research papers, mainly in the IEEE journals and conferences.
+Director of the Centre: Prof. Huan X Nguyen (Middlesex University) is a Professor of Digital Communication Engineering.
+He leads research activities in Digital Twin, 5G/6G systems, machine-type communication and machine learning within his department.
+He has been leading major council/industry funded projects, publishing 120+ peer-reviewed research papers, and serving as chairs for international conferences (e.g., the recent PIMRC’20, ICT’19-’20-‘21, Heritech2021, SHM&ES2021, FoNeS-IoT’20).
+He is currently serving as the Technical Editor-in-Chief of Journal of Research and Development on ICT, Editor for the KSII Transactions on Internet & Information Systems and the REV Journal on Electronics and Communications.
+His current/recent major research grants: i) Digital twin modelling for automation, maintenance and monitoring in Industry 4.0 Smart Factory (UKIERI) which focuses on predictive maintenance and monitoring in cyber physical system/manufacturing; ii) Digital twin model for structural health monitoring of lifeline infrastructures (Newton Fund) to implement damage assessment/prediction for structural health monitoring (SHM) of important infrastructures (bridges, ports, roads and/or dams); iii) disaster management & safety warning system (Newton Fund) where machine learning and latest 5G mobile technologies are employed to facilitate a smart location database to assist recovery in the events of (human/natural) disasters such as pandemic, flood, and earthquakes with case study being in Turkey; and iv) public safety and monitoring for smart transportation (Newton Fund) with case study/beneficiaries from Vietnam.

 Prof. Mehmet Karamanoglu (Middlesex University) is currently serving as the Head of Department of Design Engineering and Mathematics in the Faculty of Science and Technology at Middlesex University and Professor of Design Engineering.
 He is a member of several professional bodies and societies, including a Fellowship at Institution of Mechanical Engineers and the Royal Society of Arts.
 He has spent significant length of time working in collaboration with industry in a variety of sectors and has managed numerous Knowledge Transfer Partnership projects in the field of Manufacturing Engineering and Automation.
 His research interest includes engineering education, interplay between art, design and engineering, advanced manufacturing including optimisation, mechatronics and robotics.
 His recent work included mass customisation, developing autonomous systems and he is currently working on mathematical optimisation techniques and cognitive manufacturing.
 In his wider area of work, he is the UK national expert for Mechatronics and Automation competitions for WorldSkills UK.